jzenn/jzenn.github.io/index.md

 author_profile: true
 ---

-This personal website aims at giving you a brief introduction to myself as well as presenting some of the projects I have been working on.
+This is my personal website.

-The [About](/about) page tells you more about myself.
+The [About](/about) section tells you about myself.
 The [Projects](/projects) section introduces some work I have been working on in the past.
-There you can find the  projects I did for my Bachelor's thesis *Unsupervised Image-to-Image Translation with Induced Feature Statistics*.